Niccolo-Rocchi/BN-Privacy/README.md

 ### Using Docker (recommended)

 The `compose.yaml` file contains a set of pre-set experiments.
 Additional ones can also be specified.
+The `generate_compose.py` file helps in generating them automatically.

-Generate models and data for all experiments:
+Generate models and data for all experiments (controlled by `config.yaml`):

 ```bash
 python -m experiments.cn_privacy.generate